henrietta-k/adapt-learning-wiki/Semantic-Version-numbers.md

 ### Major releases
 A **major** release signifies changes to the API which are _not backward-compatible_ (we call these breaking changes).
-- Usually introduce backwards-incompatible, breaking changes.
+- Usually introduces backwards-incompatible, breaking changes.
-- Introduce the APIs we intend to support for the foreseeable future.
+- Introduces the APIs we intend to support for the foreseeable future.

 ### Minor releases
-A **minor** release add news (but crucially, **backward-compatible**) API features.
+A **minor** release add new (but crucially, **backward-compatible**) API features.
-- Include additions and/or refinements of APIs and subsystems.
+- Includes additions and/or refinements of APIs and subsystems.
 - Do not generally change APIs nor introduce backwards-incompatible breaking changes, except where unavoidable.
 - Are mostly additive releases.

 ### Patch releases
 A **patch** release represents minor changes and bug fixes which do not change the software's public API/interface.
-- Include bug, performance, and security fixes.
+- Includes bug, performance, and security fixes.
 - Do not add nor change public interfaces.
-- Do not alter the expected behavior of a given interface.
+- Do not alter the expected behaviour of a given interface.
 - Can correct behaviour if it is out-of-sync with the documentation.

 ## Example scenario